timothystone/bottom-up-java-webservices/README.md

 This lesson is a review of Lesson 108.
 While ostensibly an assignment, the work was completed in Lesson 108.
 Repeating the work of Lesson 108 reinforces the tooling available in SOAP UI.
 YMMV.

+## Lesson 110 - Section Summary

+A review of JAX-WS "Bottom-Up" Webservice development.
+Primarily a methodology for developing web services from legacy applications, exposing monolithic application business logic to new use cases.